TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

                  NOTE: For 'Multi-Warnings Detected' review Help>Console Window for details
                        ..
 The search for warnings stops after the first occurrence of each type of error it finds....

+- Average by options:
+    - Changes the final calculated balance into an average.
+Specify the number to divide by (DEFAULT 1.0) ...or...
+    - Use the predefined: 'Inc/Exp Date Range' - calculate calendar units between XXX option:
+      ...
+Only enabled/allowed when Income/Expense categories are selected AND when NOT using 'All dates' ...
+XXX: select one of: NOTSET, DAYS, WEEKS, MONTHS, YEARS (prefixed with "-" will reverse the sign of avg/result) ...
+Tick/un-tick 'Fractional' as required - see below:
+          - ticked will return the exact result (including decimals) - (E.g. 1.45 months in the date range)
+          - un-ticked will chop off the decimals with no rounding to return an integer / whole number ...
+WARNING - this can return zero which will mean your calculated result will also be zero or 'n/a' ...
+When allowed/enabled and used, then this overrides the first avg/by field.

+      *** NOTE: DO NOT select to use a date range if no Inc/Exp categories are selected.
+It will automatically revert back to All dates at a later point when it validates the settings.

+- Adj/by: Allows you to adjust the final calculated balance by a +/- amount (DEFAULT 0.0)

+- Maths using another row: If set, you can retrieve the result from another row and then apply maths to the result of the current row..
+E.g. take this row and divide it by the result from row x and treat the result as a percent.
+For example, this could calculate the value of investments as a percentage of total networth...

+- Hide row when options: Never, Always(Disable), balance = X, balance >= X, balance <= X. DEFAULT FOR X is ZERO ...
+You can set X to any value (positive or negative)
+    NOTE: If you select row option 'Hide Decimal Places', AND auto-hide row when balance=X, AND set X to a value with no decimals, then the calculated balance will be rounded when comparing to X.
+          Rounding will be towards X...
+This means that X=0 would include -0.99 to +0.99 (example)

+- Hide Decimal places: Will hide decimal places on the selected row's calculated balance (e.g. 1.99 will show as 1) This option impacts auto-hide logic in some situations - refer: Hide row when options....
+                       NOTE: Rounding towards X will be triggered for display formatting when this option selected:
+                       ...
+This means if X=1 for example, then 0.1 thru 1.9 would show as 1 (not zero)

+- Row separator: You can put horizontal lines above / below rows to separate sections
+- Blink: Enables the blinking of the selected rows (when displayed / visible)

 - Active / Inactive Accounts:
   - MD ALWAYS includes the total balance(s) of all child accounts in an account's total.
 Irrespective of Active/Inactive
   - Thus if you select Active only and select an account containing inactive children, it will include inactive balances